cloudfoundry/bosh-windows-stemcell-builder/manual-stemcell-dotnet-version-guide.md

 Installing this Windows feature will enable .NET 3.5 and doing so **before** installing Windows Updates will ensure you install the latest patches and security updates for the framework.

+_Note that if you're deploying a stemcell on Cloud Foundry and intend to use .NET 3.5, you cannot deploy a .NET application with the HWC Buildpack.
+You must build your project as a console application and deploy with the binary buildpack._